'Mighty Morphin Power Rangers' star Jason David Frank dies at 49

 Story highlights

-One of the original Power Rangers, Jason David Frank, has reportedly committed suicide in Texas.
+One of the original Power Rangers, Jason David Frank, has reportedly died by suicide in Texas.
 He is survived by his four children.

-One of the original Power Rangers, Jason David Frank, has reportedly committed suicide in Texas.
+One of the original Power Rangers, Jason David Frank, has reportedly died by suicide in Texas.
 He is survived by his four children.

 The '90s hit television series 'Mighty Morphin Power Rangers' star, Jason David Frank, is no more!
-The actor reportedly committed suicide at the age of 49 in Texas.
+The actor reportedly died by suicide at the age of 49 in Texas.
 Best known for portraying Tommy aka the White Ranger in the hit show, Frank is survived by his four children.

 More details about his death are yet to be revealed and there has been no confirmation on the cause of death so far, however, several publications have reported that the actor took his own life for unknown reasons.